What is a probate caveat?

 When a person dies their Will needs to be filed with the Court so that a Grant of Probate can be made.
-The application to the Court for a Grant of Probate includes, a statement from the Executor, that the Will is the last valid Will of the deceased, as well as a list of the assets and liabilities of the deceased.
+The application includes a statement that the Will is the last valid Will of the deceased and a list assets and liabilities of the deceased.

 Every application for a Grant of Probate made to the Court is required to be advertised.
-The purpose of advertising the application for a Grant of Probate, is to allow any interested persons to object to the application.
-An objection to an application for a Grant of Probate, can be on numerous grounds including, a belief that the Will being admitted to Probate is not the final Will of the deceased, or that the Will being admitted to Probate was made by the deceased under duress, or was forged!
+The purpose of advertising the application for a Grant of Probate is to allow any interested persons to object to the application.
+An objection to an application for a Grant of Probate can be on numerous grounds.
+Such as a belief that the Will being admitted to Probate is not the final Will of the deceased, or that the Will being admitted to Probate was made by the deceased under duress, or was forged!

 A Probate Caveat needs to be made correctly and within the time limits in order to effectively stop the distribution of the Estate.
 The timing on lodging a Probate Caveat is short, which is why it is so important to seek expert legal advice as soon as possible.
 If you miss the window of opportunity in which to lodge a Probate Caveat, it can make it very difficult to later object to the Will that has been granted Probate.